 - "Super Sentai" Stance: Parodied with the help of Po's clumsiness.

-- Super Strength: Master Rhino was described as this by Tigress.
+- Super Strength: Master Rhino is described as this by Tigress.
 She and Mantis are way up there, too.

 - Take Over the World: Shen's Evil Plan (China being regarded as the entire world at the time).

-- Taking the Bullet: In the climax of the film, Tigress pushes Po out of the way of a cannonball and takes the hit herself.
+- Taking the Bullet: Thankfully, a non-fatal example.
+In the climax of the film, Tigress pushes Po out of the way of a cannonball and takes the hit herself.
 She survives, but is too weak to stop Po from taking on the rest of Shen's fleet by himself.

-(Shen lands next to an entire battery of cannon)
+[Shen lands next to an entire battery of cannons]

 - Took a Level in Badass: Although Po still cannot hold his own in a fight with Tigress (admittedly, very few warriors can), and his fighting style is somewhat clumsy, he kicks much more evildoer butt than in the original movie.